redisson/redisson/docs/configuration.md

 Depending on value of [proxyMode](#proxy-mode) setting there are two modes:

 1. all nodes are primary and used for read/write operation with load balancer
-2. single primary for read/write operation and the rest are idle secondary nodes
+2. single primary for read/write operation and the rest are idle replica nodes

 Failed nodes detection is managed by `scanMode` setting.